What are the different types of pay structures?

 - Job families

-Broadbanding is a pay structure that loosely groups similar job roles together and puts them together on the same pay range.
+Broadbanding is a pay structure example that loosely groups similar job roles together and puts them together in the same pay range.
 Typically, every employee starts at the bottom of the relevant pay range and has the opportunity to move up incrementally until they reach the top.
-At this point, they may get a promotion and move to the next range which could be a managerial scale that works in the same way.
+At this point, they may get a promotion and move to the next range, which could be a managerial scale that works in the same way.

 Pay spines are simple in nature and involve entire companies operating on the same incremental pay structure.
 Moving up the ladder usually comes as a result of loyalty, with the advantage of this being that employees can clearly see their next salary steps, and this could encourage loyalty.

 Job families are a combination of the above pay structures.
 They group together similar roles that fall within the same department, but pay increases are determined based on experience and knowledge.
-This means a marketing assistant and a marketing manager may be grouped in the same job family, but the salary of the marketing manager will be higher based on the fact it’s a more senior and experienced role.
-Despite this, employees can see opportunities for progression clearly, and there’s plenty of scope for them to work towards.
+This means a marketing assistant and a marketing manager may be grouped in the same job family, but the salary of the marketing manager will be higher based on the fact that it’s a more senior and experienced role.
+Despite this, employees can see opportunities for progression clearly, and there is plenty of scope for them to work with.

 Designing a pay structure

-Once you’ve picked which pay structure will work best for your company, you can then begin designing it.
-As mentioned, there are five main steps you need to complete to do this, and they are as follows.
+Once you’ve picked which pay structure will work best for your company, there are elements to consider before you get started on design:

 As most pay structures rely on specific job roles, you need to ensure you have a comprehensive list of all the job roles within your company.
 If your business is one that is loose with job roles, it’s worth looking at implementing some formality and defining them clearly.
 This will not only help with determining a pay structure, but it will also clarify what’s expected of your employees, too.